cardboard-iguana/cardboard-iguana.com/log/2021-10-03-tryhackme-complete-beginner.md

 * Run the SUID bash executable (in the SSH session) using to become root (`~/.bash -p`).
 * Profit!

-The -p flag tells bash to not drop privileges (otherwise we won’t *actually* get a root shell).
+The -p flag tells bash to not drop privileges (otherwise we won't *actually* get a root shell).

-Note that this is a little bit different than the procedure outlined in the actual TryHackMe “room”, in that I’m copying the system executable rather than downloading a compatible executable from some random GitHub repo.
+Note that this is a little bit different than the procedure outlined in the actual TryHackMe "room", in that I'm copying the system executable rather than downloading a compatible executable from some random GitHub repo.
 Seems better to live off the land, no?

 Sometimes you need to unmount an unresponsive NFS share (for example, if you let a TryHackMe box expire while you still have an active mount).
-Use umount’s -f flag to force the unmount in this situation.
+Use umount's -f flag to force the unmount in this situation.

 * [OverTheWire: Bandit](../notes/overthewire-bandit.md)